Ways to improve email deliverabilityBack to Blog

 This is where interrogating your bounce data can be a big help.
 For example, you may find you’re not getting to your Gmail supporters.
 That’s kind of a big deal, given Google’s market share… and any future supporters who sign up with a Gmail account also wouldn’t get your emails either.

-But knowing you have this issue means you can resolve it.
-And by putting in a support call to Gmail to let them know your problem could mean it’s resolved fast.
+But knowing you have this issue means you can resolve it, and putting in a support call to Gmail to let them know your problem could mean it’s resolved fast.
 This would mean a significant amount of your mailing list is contactable again.

 Having reopened that line of communication, it might be tempting to go all out in contacting these supporters.
 But sending them a load of email volume could trigger a spam filter and give you the same problem all over again.